ansible/ansible/rst/playbooks.rst

     $varname

-Further, if there are discovered variables about the system (say, if facter or ohai were installed) these variables bubble up back into the playbook, and can be used on each system just like explicitly set variables.
+Further, if there are discovered variables about the system (ansible provides some of these, plus we include ones taken from facter or ohai if installed) these variables bubble up back into the playbook, and can be used on each system just like explicitly set variables.

 Facter variables are prefixed with ``facter_`` and Ohai variables are prefixed with ``ohai_``.
+Ansible variables (0.3 and later) are not surprisingly prefixed with ``ansible_``.
 So for instance, if I wanted to write the hostname into the /etc/motd file, I could say::

    - name: write the motd